 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose GTD, determine whether it is cancerous, and if so, find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-For most types of tumors, a biopsy is the only way to make a definitive diagnosis of cancer.
-If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the cancer has metastasized.
+Imaging tests may also be used to find out whether a cancerous GTD has spread.
+This list describes options for diagnosing GTD, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Previous test results

-In addition to a physical examination, the following tests may be used to diagnose a GTT:
+In addition to a physical examination, the following tests may be used to diagnose GTD:

 Ultrasound .
-An ultrasound uses sound waves to create a picture of the internal organs.
+Also called a sonogram, an ultrasound uses sound waves to create a picture of internal organs.
 In a transvaginal ultrasound, an ultrasound wand is inserted into the vagina and aimed at the uterus, to obtain the pictures.